As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-TIP: If you want to learn how cold a wine refrigerator can get and why it is important for wine storage, you need to check out this article I wrote.
-To learn my proven 8-steps for long-term wine storage, you must read this article.
+TIP: If you want to learn how cold a wine refrigerator can get and why it is important for wine storage, check out this article.
+To learn my proven 8 steps for long-term wine storage, you must read this article.

 Why Does My Wine Fridge Ice Up

 A wine fridge will maintain the internal humidity between 50 and 80% and has sensors to ensure excessive levels aren’t reached.
 If moist air enters the wine cooler during the cooling period, the water molecules will condense and potentially freeze on the back wall of the wine fridge.

 If you try to store your wine in a refrigerator, it will likely become too cold, and the wine will lose its flavor and aroma.